gerarjos14/wp-ispconfig/readme.txt

 * Come to website of the plugin [etruel.com](http://etruel.com/contact-us/) and ask there.
 I will contact you.
 Promise.

 == Changelog ==
+= 3.1 Aug 9, 2023 =
+* Fix errors when is activated
+* Fix problem with some variables

 = 3.1 Nov 2, 2019 =
 * Added PHP type and version selects to New Website form.
 * Added SSL and Let's Encrypt SSL certificate options to New Website form.